SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

 \section{SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers}

 Figure~\ref{fig:overview} summarizes our approach.
-We enable quality-preserving, fine-grained block-wise mixed-format quantization for VDiTs by addressing four challenges: (1) an expressive formatbook; (2) efficient online per-block dialect selection and quantization; (3) mitigating errors in quantization-sensitive layers; and (4) semantic awareness across spatial and temporal axes.
+We address four challenges to enable quality-preserving, fine-grained block-wise mixed-format quantization for VDiTs: (1) designing an expressive formatbook; (2) enabling efficient online per-block dialect selection and quantization; (3) mitigating errors in quantization-sensitive layers; and (4) ensuring semantic awareness across spatial and temporal axes.